17 Reasons Why You're Gaining Weight Back After Losing It

 So while working out is critical for maintaining your metabolism, if you haven't switched up your workout routine recently, your six-pack might easily melt into a barely-there two-pack, says Dr. Sean M. Wells, personal trainer and author of Double-Crossed: A Review of the Most Extreme Exercise Program.
 "If you've been doing the same workout for the past few months, your body isn't being challenged anymore, meaning it's not burning as many calories as it otherwise could," he explains.

 If you typically stick to spin classes, consider checking out a boot camp or Zumba class to give your metabolism a kick.
 Can't bear to leave your Schwinn?
 Look for a more intense class or challenge yourself by turning up the resistance (yes, even when the instructor doesn't tell you to).
-Switching up your exercise routine is one of the 20 Ways to Overcome a Weight-Loss Plateau.
+Switching up your exercise routine is one of the ways to overcome a weight-loss plateau.

-The National Sleep Foundation suggests logging a solid seven or eight hours of shuteye each night.
+The National Sleep Foundation suggests logging a solid seven to nine hours of shuteye each night.
 If you want to get back to your more slender self, cut your nightly Netflix session short and make sure to get a solid night's sleep.
 Plus, mastering your bedtime routine could help your slim-down efforts.
-Check out our exclusive guide to 30 Things to Do 30 Minutes Before Bed to Lose Weight.

 If you've recently shed a ton of weight, you should absolutely celebrate your success!
 But if your celebrations involve big portions of your favorite, fat- and sugar-laden treats, odds are good that's the reason you've gained back some of the weight.